LucasSantus/vite-react-typescript-tailwindcss-calculator-ui/README.md

 <h6 align="center">
-	If you want to view the system, click <a href="https://vite-react-calculator.vercel.app/">here</a>.
+	If you want to view the project, click <a href="https://vite-react-calculator.vercel.app/">here</a>.
 </h6>

 <h3 id="sobre">:information_source: About</h3>